 The following morning, I began to jot down in my journal more words coming to my spirit.

+“Daughter,

-“Daughter, Ddon’t you sense the new day coming, the tide is finally turning.
+Don’t you sense the new day coming, the tide is finally turning.
 Church awaken.
 Land awaken.
 Bride awaken.
-It’s time to shine, shine, shine in a dark, dark world!”
+It’s time to shine, shine, shine in a dark, dark world!

 “The enemy cannot win.
 He is already under my feet.
 Do not walk in fear!
 Do not be afraid!!
 I AM is with you!!
 I AM is fighting for you.
 This is your day of destiny.
 Do you not perceive it?
 Do you not have understanding to know it?
 In a day, I am turning the tables on the enemy.
-What he meant to usher in his order will be thrown in his face; it will be of no consequence. “
+What he meant to usher in his order will be thrown in his face; it will be of no consequence.

 “Don’t be afraid of no provision.
 I am your provider.
 This is a wakeup call.
 Look at your hands, what you have placed your trust in.
 They have become your idols.
 Money, power, your schedules, your entertainment, even your full pantries, and well stocked medicine cabinets.
 Throw the idols in the fire and grab hold of me.
-I am your lover and your provider.”
+I am your lover and your provider.

-“Trust me.
+Trust me.
 Follow my lead and watch me flood in like a tidal wave.
 You can’t lose this one.
 You won’t lose this one.
-I love you, my bride!”
+I love you, my bride!

--Papa God”Yahweh
+-Papa God”

 3rd Port Prayer Assignment:

 April 14, 2020, Beaufort

 and Port Royal, SC